wuzhengy/TAU/Communication over DHT.md

 TAU adopts a loose-coupling communication to DHT engine with multiple sessions concurrency.
 This will give quick user response even the backend is unstable.
 DHT engine provides an access layer for D-DAG virtual space.
 However DHT in nature is only provide data integrity but not availability, we need to design protocol to enhance reliability.
 The basic operations are put and get:
 1. `Put` / `Put and Forget`: When a node wants to put data item, it will call DHT to put data into network cache, and then move to next steps.
 The `put` action does not cause blocking and do not require response, since it does not need to care about whether data is really put or not.
-    * mutable data put: app will put mutable data item such as messages, blockchainTip or txTip when demanded or own updated.
+    * mutable data put: app will put mutable data item such as messages, blockchainTip or txTip when demanded.
-    * immutable data put: app will put immutable data uppon other peers request or own updated.
+    * immutable data put: app will put immutable data uppon other peers request.
 2. `Get` / `Demand and Forget`: TAU will `get` data, if un-successful, app can put the request into `gossip`, then delegate TAU DHT engine to get data from DHT and put into memory after "request" is servived hopefully by some peers.
    * When a node, A, wants to get a data.
 It will search local memory firstly.
 If not found locally, A will get the key from DHT, if DHT reponse is nil, A will put the key in A's `gossip` channel, then move on, which is to leave DHT engine to publish.
    * When aother node B reads from `gossip` channel, if B has such data locally, then B will put the data. <br><br>